t638403/ImageStyles/README.md

     }
 });
 ```
-You can now the module from the command line
+You can now run the module from the command line
 ```bash
 $ ./imstlz style
 ```